Biden wins hard-fought Michigan, deals major blow to Sanders

 One of the few bright notes for Sanders was his strength among young voters, but even that has a downside because they didn’t turn out enough to keep him competitive.
 Sanders won 70% of those under 30 in Missouri and 64% in Michigan, according to AP VoteCast.
 The senator was also about even with Biden among voters ages 30 to 44.

-According to an Associated Press analysis, Biden had picked up at least 113 new delegates: 51 in Michigan, 34 in Missouri and 28 in Mississippi on Tuesday.
-Sanders got 53: 34 in Michigan and 19 in Missouri.
-Some 186 had yet to be allocated, including those from Idaho, Utah and Washington state.

-Although six states voted, Michigan — with its 125 delegates — got most of the attention.
+Although six states voted on Tuesday, Michigan — with its 125 delegates — got most of the attention.
 Trump won the state by only 10,704 votes during the general election, his closest margin of victory among Michigan, Pennsylvania and Wisconsin.
 Those states gave Trump the narrow edge in the 2016 Electoral College after Clinton won the popular vote.

-Sanders has vowed not to drop out regardless of Tuesday’s results and frequently railed against the “Democratic establishment” that he says has aligned against him.
+Sanders flew home to Vermont on Tuesday and didn’t immediately make any public statement.
+He’s vowed not to drop out regardless of the results and frequently rails against the “Democratic establishment” that he says has aligned against him.

 In addition to the powerful groups now siding with Biden, the former vice president has picked up the endorsements of many of his former presidential rivals, including Sen. Kamala Harris, Sen. Cory Booker and, as of Tuesday, entrepreneur Andrew Yang.
 Michigan Gov. Gretchen Whitmer, sometimes mentioned as a possible vice presidential choice, also endorsed Biden and campaigned with him ahead of Tuesday’s primary.